domapic/domapic-base/README.md

 Set of utilities:

 * `templates`
-	* `compile` - Received an object containing a set of key:'string', will use [Handlebars](http://handlebarsjs.com/) to compile each string, and return an object with same keys, but containing the compiled templates.
+	* `compile` - Received an object containing a set of `key:'string'`, will use [_Handlebars_](http://handlebarsjs.com/) to compile each string, and return an object with same keys, but containing the compiled templates.
 	```js
 	const templates = service.utils.templates.compile({
 		myTemplate1: 'Value is: {{value}}'